 - Daily recipes that are quick, easy, economical and delicious

-- Product news on the latest plant-based foods launching every day
+- Product news on the latest plant-based foods launching every day, with our reviews

 - Nutritionist-approved advice on how to get enough protein, calcium, and iron

-- The exact foods to eat and the ones to avoid to have all-day energy
+- The exact foods to eat and the ones to avoid for all-day energy; to be heart healthy

-- First-person stories of real people who have transformed their health
+- First-person stories of actual people who have transformed their health

 - The latest in sustainable fashion, cruelty-free beauty, and eco-friendly home goods